rtcordero/kata-introduction-refactoring-java/README.md

 In this repository you will find the first 3 exercises of our course of advanced refactoring:

+## Prerequisites

+In order to run this workshop you will need to have installed the Intellij IDE https://www.jetbrains.com/idea/

+## Exercises

 - **Exercise 1:**

   The aim of this exercise is for you to understand how values and references work in Java.
 You must complete the tests in the file `youShouldUnderstandValuesAndReferences.java` , getting them to pass.